 Role of sonography in patient management

 Demonstrate achievement of clinical competency through the performance of sonographic examinations of the gravid and non-gravid pelvis with both transabdominal and endocavitary transducers, and Doppler/M-mode display modes, according to practice parameters established by national professional organizations and the protocol of the clinical affiliate.
-Clinical competencies must include evaluation and documentation of:
+Clinical competencies must include evaluation and documentation of: App.
+B.2.n.
+1-10

 Use of proper ergonomics